ms/buildtogether.tech/teams/index.md

 ### In the beginning

-Programming was originally considered a female occupation, but as it became more lucrative it came to be viewed as "naturally" male.  <cite>Abbate2012</cite> and
+<span i="history of computing">Programming</span> was originally considered a
+female occupation, but as it became more lucrative it came to be viewed as "naturally" male.  <cite>Abbate2012</cite> and <cite>Ensmenger2012</cite>
-<cite>Ensmenger2012</cite> describe how this happened, while
-<cite>Hicks2018</cite> looks at how Britain lost its early dominance in
-computing by systematically discriminating against its most qualified workers: women.
-Some men become quite uncomfortable whenever this is brought up, but I believe we need to learn how to discuss our own history if we want to be able to think clearly about how the things we're doing today might change society tomorrow.
+describe how this happened, while <cite>Hicks2018</cite> looks at how Britain lost its early dominance in computing by systematically discriminating against its most qualified workers: women.
+Some men become quite uncomfortable whenever this is brought up, but we need to learn how to discuss our own history if we want to be able to think clearly about how the things we're doing today might change society tomorrow.

 </div>